The locations of features in the mass distribution of merging binary black holes are robust against uncertainties in the

+(similar to e.g., \citealt{LangerNorman2006}).
 The first term is the star formation rate density, \SFRDz, that is the amount of mass formed in stars per unit time and per unit comoving volume at each redshift, $z$.
 The second term, \dpdZ, is a probability density distribution that expresses what fraction of star formation occurs at which metallicity, $Z$, at each redshift.